 \section{Plasmon decay}

 We first discuss the plasmon decay process for the MCP production inside the SN core.
-Due to plasma effects, the decay process of $\gamma \to \chi\bar\chi$, which is forbidden in the vacuum, can occur abundantly in the SN core.
-This is known as the plasmon decay process, as shown in diagram (a) of Fig.~\ref{fig:ThreeProcesses}.
+Due to plasma effects, the decay process of $\gamma \to \chi\bar\chi$, which is forbidden in vacuum, can occur abundantly in the SN core.
+This is known as the plasmon decay process, as shown in Fig.~\ref{fig:ThreeProcesses}~(a).
 In Lorenz guage, the decay widths of the longitudinal and the transverse photons into a pair of MCPs in the SN rest frame are given by